A strong-weak duality for the 1d long-range Ising model: The weakly coupled model near crossover

 Since the covariance of the GFF $\phi$ agrees with that of a free field in $s+1=2-\d$ dimensions, our model can be formally interpreted as a one-dimensional defect for the $(s+1)$-dimensional free theory.
 At $s = 1$, the bulk is two-dimensional and the defect is a boundary condition, with the vertex operators becoming conformal primaries of the Gaussian theory.
 The resulting $s=1$ model then becomes the bosonized version of the Kondo model~\cite{Schotte:1970,Fendley:1995}, already related to the LRI model by Anderson and Yuval~\cite{Anderson:1971jpc}.
 However, already at $s=1$, a number of puzzles had not been addressed before, namely the field theoretic derivation of the beta functions and the mismatch of operators between the Kondo fixed points and the LRI CFT.
 Therefore, our ensuing RG analysis and identification of the spectrum of operators are novel even at $s=1$.

 For $s=1-\d<1$, the model~\eqref{eq:Z} is a genuinely new theory.
-It might seem rather unorthodox, since $\Delta_{\phi} <0$ and since the vertex operators do not have a definite scaling dimension in the UV.
-Nevertheless, it is consistent, as it should be be clear from the previous discussion of the GFF with negative dimension, and from the analysis presented in the rest of the paper.\footnote{We notice moreover that similar type of non-polynomial non-scaling operators appears also in other contexts, such as in Lagrangians of nonlinear sigma models and in low-energy effective actions of QED${}_3$ \cite{Komargodski:2017dmc,Aharony:2024ctf}.}
+It might seem rather unorthodox, since $\Delta_{\phi} <0$ and since the vertex operators do not have a definite scaling dimension in the GFF. \toSR{However, it should be clear from the discussion above that the negative-dimension GFF is a well-defined QFT, and we will see from the RG analysis (in particular end of section \ref{sec:FPs}) that qualitatively the situation with the perturbation is not too different from that of a standard massive free scalar perturbed by self-interactions, which are also not scaling operators for a massive theory.}\footnote{We notice moreover that similar types of non-polynomial non-scaling operators appear also in other contexts, such as in Lagrangians of nonlinear sigma models and in low-energy effective actions of QED${}_3$ \cite{Komargodski:2017dmc,Aharony:2024ctf}.} Moreover, the analysis presented in the rest of the paper should provide further evidence that it is a fully consistent theory.